openspending/community.openspending.org/help/index.md

             OpenSpending offers an easy system to upload, explore and share public finance data - such as budgets or expenditure databases.
-            While we offer search and visualization features to easily slice and dice financial data, our API is even more powerful: it enables anyone to easily create their own visualizations and budget apps, without building their own backend.
+            While we offer search and visualization features to slice and dice financial data, our API is even more powerful: it enables anyone to easily create their own visualizations and budget apps, without building their own backend.